bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/checkout-sdk.md

     -   Amazon
     -   Klarna

--   You can provide a JavaScript interface for interacting with the web API.
+-   You can use its JavaScript interface for interacting with the web API.

     -   Fetch and submit resources:
         -   Cart
         -   Order